 - Individuals didn't feel they could approach their GP during the pandemic. - 6-week check-ups following the birth of a baby were not conducted as standard, some were undertaken over the phone.
 One individual noted 'but you can hide on a phone call' - Prenatally, lots of appointments were stopped during the pandemic and scans cancelled.
 This left individuals feeling anxious, particularly when they could only go for scans on their own. - Antenatal classes were stopped during the pandemic.
-Some online resources were available but this did not help individuals to feel prepared or help with support networks. - A number of individuals felt cheated or had a sense of loss in their birth experience due to the pandemic. - Individuals noted a lack of continuity.
+Some online resources were available but this did not help individuals to feel prepared nor did it help with support networks. - A number of individuals felt cheated or had a sense of loss in their birth experience due to the pandemic. - Individuals noted a lack of continuity.
 One individual was unable to see the same midwife twice due to COVID-19, meaning midwives were unable to notice that support was needed pre and post-birth. - Partners were not allowed in hospital during birth, or sometimes were only allowed in for short amounts of time.
-This impacted on isolation and loneliness, but also advocacy support. - Parents had to travel long distances, only to have to choose between waiting outside in the car until the initial stages of labour were sufficiently advanced for both parties to be admitted or be admitted alone. - Individuals noted nurses were very busy after the birth and didn't have a lot of time, this was particularly felt around breast-feeding support. - Breastfeeding support through the pandemic was not particularly effective with either online/phone consultations or nurses unable to touch mother or baby. - Family Nurses and Health Visitors were found to be very supportive but didn't have time for longer or as many visits as was felt necessary. - There was increased anxiety around the vaccine, hospital restrictions, shielding and isolation, and what to do when discharged from hospital.
+This impacted on isolation and loneliness, but also advocacy support. - Parents had to travel long distances, only to have to choose between waiting outside in the car until the initial stages of labour were sufficiently advanced for both parties to be admitted or be admitted alone. - Individuals noted nurses were very busy after the birth and didn't have a lot of time, this was particularly felt around breast-feeding support. - Breastfeeding support through the pandemic was not particularly effective, being delivered either via online/phone consultations or else nurses being unable to touch mother or baby. - Family Nurses and Health Visitors were found to be very supportive but didn't have time for longer or as many visits as was felt necessary. - There was increased anxiety around the vaccine, hospital restrictions, shielding and isolation, and what to do when discharged from hospital.
 There was inconsistent or no guidance to support new parents.

 - Individuals noted disjointed care when they came home from hospital.
-An individual also noted the lack of communication between services. - Individuals were not always supported and the reason was always that it was due to the pandemic and they had to 'get on with it'. - Individuals felt it was hard to build trust when consultations were not face to face - Some individuals felt that emerging from pandemic was almost as stressful as going into it. - Access to GP services for young children was also noted to be difficult during the pandemic.
+An individual also noted the lack of communication between services. - Individuals were not always supported and the reason was always that it was due to the pandemic and they had to 'get on with it'. - Individuals felt it was hard to build trust when consultations were not face to face. - Some individuals felt that emerging from pandemic was almost as stressful as going into it. - Access to GP services for young children was also noted to be difficult during the pandemic.
 Individuals reported the traumatising process for parents and children of administering PCR tests and being unable to see a GP or healthcare professional without a negative result.
-Help and support was often delayed until a negative result was reported. - One organisation noted that the link between poverty and perinatal mental health increased during the pandemic. - Participants noted that befriending services were useful in the COVID-19 context, with other support network and groups being unavailable. - Others noted some good outcomes using phone and online resources.
-Some individuals found digital resources better and would go on digital platform but might not have opened door.
+Help and support was often delayed until a negative result was reported. - One organisation noted that the link between poverty and poor perinatal mental health increased during the pandemic. - Participants noted that befriending services were useful in the COVID-19 context, with other support networks and groups being unavailable. - Others noted some good outcomes using phone and online resources.
+Some individuals found digital resources better and felt comfortable going on a digital platform whereas they might not have opened the door to face-to-face support.
 Closed groups also provided safe spaces and peer support networks. - Some noted that support during the pandemic was better than expected.